3mcd/backbone-component-renderer/README.md

 this.renderer(['What', new TotallyRadView(), 'whatwhatwhat']);
 ```

-However, you cannot pass a template literal into the tag form of `renderer` and expect the child content to be set up properly, because the expression is evaluated before being passed in:
+However, you can't pass a template literal into the tag form of `renderer` and expect the child content to be set up properly, because the expression is evaluated before being passed in:

 ```js
 this.renderer(`